-ALWAYS TRANSPORT YOUR CAT IN A CAT
+ALWAYS TRANSPORT IN A CAT CARRIER, I

-CARRIER, not a box but a plastic or soft-sided carrier.
-I cringe every time someone says to me, "my cat hates to go in a carrier so I just carry her in my arms."
+cringe every time someone says to me, "my cat hates to go in a carrier so I just carry her in my arms."
 There are a million things that can scare your cat and it can bolt from your arms, dash into traffic or go under a fence and hide in a totally strange place.
-Your cat will NOT come to you when it is frightened in a strange place, with strange smells and traffic noise around, it will hide.
+Your cat will NOT come to you when it is frightened in a strange place, it will hide.
 Also if your car breaks down or you are in a car accident you can't leave your cat in the vehicle.

-So please, NEVER take your cat to the vet or anywhere else unless it is secured in a sturdy carrier or on a leash.
-The boxes you buy at vets and pet stores are for one-time emergency trips.
+So please, NEVER take your cat to the vet or anywhere else unless it is secured in a sturdy carrier or on a harness & leash.
+The boxes you buy at pet stores are for one-time emergency trips.
 I had a cat break out of one in my car in less that 5 minutes and this was a friendly cat!
 In emergency situations use a pillowcase.

-ALWAYS KEEP A COLLAR ON YOUR INDOOR
+KEEP A COLLAR ON YOUR

-CAT with a current phone numbers.
-I also add "Medical Covered" so someone will not hesitate to take my cat to the vet if injured.
+INDOOR CAT with a current phone numbers if your cat is a door darter.

 Use only a safety collar, one that stretches or breaks away so cat can get loose if tangled in something.
 DO NOT put a collar on a kitten; they do not weigh enough to make the collar break away.
+Most important if cat not microchipped.